| The NEW Glen

 return to Australia.
 Phillip has been serving in the Middle East for the

-in Canberra next month.
+past 5 months and is due to return to their home in Canberra next month.
 Phillip says that all are doing well and they will

 soon be moving to another assignment in the Philippines.